pujansrt/data-genie/README.md

 - 📊 Supports complex filtering expressions
 - 🔗 Chainable operations for flexible data processing
 - ⚡ High performance with efficient data handling
-- 🧪 Easy to use with TypeScript and JavaScript
-- 📚 Comprehensive documentation and examples
-- 👨‍💻 Actively maintained by a seasoned developer
 - 🔍 Supports data validation and transformation
 - 📈 Ideal for data cleaning, migration, and analysis
-- 🛠️ Extensible architecture for custom readers, writers, and filters
 - 🧩 Modular design for easy integration into existing projects
+- 🧪 Easy to use with TypeScript and JavaScript
 - 🔒 Secure and reliable with TypeScript's type safety
 - 🌐 Works seamlessly in Node.js and browser environments
-- 📦 Lightweight with no external dependencies
-- 🧪 Includes built-in readers and writers for common formats
 - 📖 Includes comprehensive examples and use cases
 - 🔧 Easy to install and get started
-- 🛠️ Supports custom field filters and expressions
-- 🔗 Integrates with existing data pipelines

 ## 🧪 Use Cases